 Founded in 1984, Fiori are one of the UK’s principal providers of classical and early music concerts outside London.
 Fiori’s passion is to bring to life the music of the past, making it accessible to all.
 The Choir comprises 20-25 singers and is renowned for clarity and purity of voice.
 Director, Penelope Rapson enjoys pursuing an unusual repertoire and the Fiori Choir sings everything from mainstream Haydn and Schubert to risqué madrigals by Gesualdo.

-AN EVENING OF POETRY AND SONG - Fast becoming one of the most enjoyable evenings of the Festival, we are so lucky to have these gifted performers living locally:
+AN EVENING OF POETRY AND SONG - Fast becoming one of the most enjoyable evenings of the Festival, we are so lucky to have these gifted performers and composers living locally:

 Gwion Thomas - Baritone has been an opera and concert soloist for many years after graduating with distinction from the Royal Northern College of Music.
 He has sung principal roles for Welsh National Opera, Scottish Opera and many others companies and has made a particular name in the field of contemporary music theatre.
 Gwion is a co-founder and Joint Artistic Director of the Festival.